DoTheEvo/selfhosted-apps-docker/README.md

 The core of the setup is Caddy reverse proxy.</br>
 It's described in most details.

-# Some docker basics and some info
+# Some extra info

+### Caddy

+When making changes to Caddyfile, the config needs to be reloaded afterwards.

+On the docker host:<br>
+`docker exec -w /etc/caddy caddy caddy reload`

+Assuming container name is kept as `caddy`.

-### Compose and environment variables
+### Compose

 When making changes use `docker-compose down` and `docker-compose up -d`, not just restart or stop/start.